sboozy/SurfsUp/project-worksheet.md

 ### Landing Page
 What will a player see when they start your game?
+    -Welcome page that asks you to choose guy/girl.

 ### Game Initialization
 What will a player see when the game is started?